-Isometric exercises are ideal for people who suffer from bone issues or people who are elderly and can’t handle very intense exercise anymore.
+Isometric exercises are ideal for people who suffer from bone issues or people who are elderly and can’t handle intense exercise anymore.

-Simply put, isometric exercises involve flexing your muscles and pushing against an immovable object, therefore strengthening your muscles with minimal movement and effort.
+isometric exercises involve flexing your muscles and pushing against an immovable object to strengthen your muscles with minimal movement and effort.